JackM15/MERNG-Stack-Social-Media/README.md

 MONGODB_CONNECTION_STRING = "your mongodb connection string here" JWT_SECRET_KEY = "your key here"

-//Get start the GraphQL server npm run start
+//Start the GraphQL server from the root directory npm run start

-//start the react server
-cd /client
-npm run start
+//Open a second terminal in the root directory cd /client npm run start